easolhq/easolhq.github.io/docs/reference/objects/blog_post.md

 # blog_post.next_post

-A `blog_post` object for the next post for the blog.
+A `Blog_post` object for the next post for the blog.

 # blog_post.previous_post

-A `blog_post` object for the previous post for the blog.
+A `Blog_post` object for the previous post for the blog.

 # blog_post.published_at